ntabin/eli15/Cloud Design Patterns/Health Endpoint Monitoring.md

 # Health Endpoint Monitoring Pattern

 Monitoring of cloud resource.
 Basically we should not allow customers to report that our app is not available or there is something wrong.
-Instead we developers should be the first to know when a problem exists in the first place.
+Instead we developers should be the first to know when a problem exists pertaining to resources in the first place.

 Example for a web app, we create an endpoint to check all cloud resources or maybe you want an endpoint specific for microservices or databases.
 It isn't limited to just microservices and databases.